TelinThoth/Downtime_Calc/README.txt

 Section 4.1: Flags

 1--Auto Reinvest
-2--Allow Returns to an Alternate Account 3--Resurection Funds
-   3.1--Resurection Classes/Closest Afforded
-   3.2--Allow Debt
-4--Monthly/Yearly Returns
+2--Monthly/Yearly Returns
-5--Allow Debt
-6--Allow Loans
-7--Allow Strikes
+3--Allow Strikes

 Auto Reinvest: Flags that all of the accounts automaticall take the Interest gained from the month/year and apply it back into the investment.
-Allow Returns to Alternate Account: Allows the Interest to be applied to a seporate account other that the one the investment came from
-Resurection Funds: Flag for Custom type of Investment for home brew
-        Resurection Classes/Closest Afforded: Allow to accrue for a specific class of Resurection, or if it gets applied to a standard cost
-        Allow Debt: Flag to Allow/Disallow Debts for the Resurection Fund Specifically Monthly/Yearly Reurns: Normal Interest is accrued on the new year, as opposed to the month.
-False allows only for the year, True allows for the month
+Also Enables returns to a seporate account.
-Allow Debts: Flag to Allow an account to go Negative Allow Loans: Flag to Allow a character to take out a loan for personal Gain Allow Strikes: Flag to Remove Investment after a number of failed returns.
+Allow Strikes: Flag to Remove Investment after a number of failed returns.

 Section 4.2 Account Settings